Professor of Epidemiology (Environmental Health Sciences)

 community mental health; qualitative and participatory research; global health; prejudice and discrimination; philosophy of science; and South Asian studies

 Dr. Desai is interested in psychological and political perspectives on climate change.
 His main concern is understanding and addressing issues of climate justice, e.g., that those most affected by climate change (the global poor, islanders) are the ones least responsible for it.
 He has written on psychology and climate...

-Dr. Deziel is leading a project related to exposure to shale gas development (“hydraulic fracturing”) and risk of childhood leukemia.
+Dr. Deziel is leading a project related to exposure to shale gas development (“hydraulic fracturing”) and risk of childhood health outcomes.
 Within the context of this project is an assessment of proximity to unconventional oil and gas development and drinking water contamination and an evaluation of spatial and temporal trends of unconventional oil and gas development.
-She is also working with Dr. Michelle Bell at the Yale School of Forestry & Environmental Studies to explore associations between...
+She is also working with Dr. Michelle Bell at the Yale School of Forestry & Environmental Studies to explore associations...

 Professor Emeritus of Epidemiology (Microbial Diseases)

 Babesia; Babesiosis; Borrelia; Chikungunya virus; Climate; Epidemiology; Biological Evolution; Insect Vectors; Lyme Disease; Parasitology; Public Health; Ticks; Global Health; Evolution, Planetary; Climate Change

 Dr. Fish conducts research on the impact of climate change upon vector-borne diseases.
 His studies on changes in the geographic distribution and severity of Lyme disease due to global warming predict minimal geographic change in risk for the US, but a potential increase in disease severity for the endemic areas of the Midwestern states.
 The predicted case increase for Canada has already been observed.
 He is currently conducting a study on climate change impact upon mosquitoes and mosquito-borne...